A Lorentzian renormalisation group equation for gauge theories: Generating functionals

 However, the state dependence still enters the flow equation through the choice of a Green's function for the quantum wave operator $\frac{\delta^2}{\delta \phi^2} (\Gamma_k + Q_k)$.
 In fact, the main difference from the euclidean case is that, in globally hyperbolic spacetimes, the Green's function for a wave-type operator is not unique.

 The Green's function $G_k$ for $\frac{\delta^2}{\delta \phi^2} (\Gamma_k + Q_k)$ can be constructed as a Dyson-type series from the free Feynman propagator $\Delta_F$.
 In turn, the Feynman propagator depends on the arbitrary choice of the symmetric part of the distribution $\Delta_+$.
-When evaluated on a quasi-free state, such a choice can be connected to the choice of the state two-point function:
+Such a choice can be connected to the choice of the state two-point function.
+Indeed, for the state given by $\omega_0(F):= F(0)$, we have